losparviero/upauth/README.md

 <details>
 <summary>
-Make sure your .env has the following variables and your redirect_url is set to the one below on Upstox.
+Make sure your .env has the following variables and your redirect_uri is set to the one below on Upstox.
 </summary>
 <br>